dcodev1702/container_basics/README.md

 This is required in order to follow Liz's video through its entirity.

 ## The Grand Finale
-* Now it is time to run your own custom bare bones container!
+* It is now time to run your very own custom bare bones container!!
 ```console
 go run main.go run /bin/bash
 ```